0xFFFF-hey/ClearnArchitectureBlazorApp/CleanArchiUncloBob.md

 ### ENTITIES
   - They	are	the	least	likely	to	change	when something	external	changes.
   - No	operational	change	to any	particular	application	should	affect	the	entity	layer.
+###  USE	CASES
+  - The	software	in	the	use	cases	layer	contains	application-specific	business	rules.
+It	encapsulates	and	implements	all	of	the	use	cases	of	the	system.
+  - We	do	not	expect	changes	in	this	layer	to	affect	the	entities.
+We	also	do	not expect	this	layer	to	be	affected	by	changes	to	externalities	such	as	the	database, the	UI,	or	any	of	the	common	frameworks.
+The	use	cases	layer	is	isolated	from such	concerns